Easy Hoki Fish Recipe: Crispy Lemon-Garlic Baked Hoki With Herbed Potatoes

 What You’ll Love About This Hoki Fish Recipe

-- It is family friendly.
-Mild flavor, no bones, and a crisp crumb on top for texture.
+• It is family friendly.
+Mild flavour, no bones, and a crisp crumb on top for texture.

-- It is a keeper.
-The same base method works for most white fish, so it teaches a skill not just a one-off meal.
+• It teaches a skill.
+The same base method works for most white fish, so you’ll use it again and again.

 Ingredient Spotlight

-- Butter and olive oil.
-The mix gives flavor and a higher burn point.
+• Butter and olive oil.
+The mix gives flavour and a higher burn point.

-- Paprika.
-Sweet or smoked, either gives gentle warmth and color.
+• Paprika.
+Sweet or smoked, either gives gentle warmth and colour.

-- Potatoes and greens.
-I roast baby potatoes at the same time and steam broccolini or peas for a complete fish dinner meal.
+• Potatoes and greens.
+I roast baby potatoes at the same time and steam broccolini or peas for a complete plate.

 Step by Step Overview